ajs17/memills/content/people/mills-edward-hallock-1819-family/features/genealogy.md

 {{% fig "genealogy/mills-marriages-36" "350" /%}}
 </div>

-As you can see, there is yet another Pine mentioned.
-For more information on Charles Pine, see the account of the [Mills family in Staten Island]({{% ref "staten-island" %}}).

-{{% fig "staten-island/1835-02-21-charles-pine" "800" /%}}

-Edward is also mentioned in *Genealogies of
-It is perhaps interesting to note that in *Genealogies of Long Island Families*, the following is said about William Henry Mills (03 Apr 1836): "At the age of nineteen William Henry Mills engaged in the mercantile business in Staten Island and continued thusly for four years when he returned to Smithtown.""
+It is perhaps interesting to note that in *Genealogies of Long Island Families*, the following is said about William Henry Mills (03 Apr 1836): "At the age of nineteen William Henry Mills engaged in the mercantile business in Staten Island and continued thusly for four years when he returned to Smithtown."
+(1919, Genealogies of Long Island families : a collection of genealogies relating to the following Long Island families: Dickerson, Mitchill, Wickham, Carman, Raynor, Rushmore, Satterly, Hawkins, Arthur Smith, Mills, Howard, Lush, Greene, Compiled by Charles J. Werner, Mainly From Records Left By Benjamin F. Thompson, Historian of Long Island, p109, Logan Utah FamilySearch Library, familysearch.org.)

 {{% fig "long-island/1882-02-06-The-New-York-Times-p8" "500" /%}}
 {{% fig "1882-02-10-The-Long-Islander-Huntington-NY-p3" "500" /%}}